wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 # Architecture and Design
+cycles to deliver a full 16-element result vector.

 This document explains the basics of the QPU architecture and documents some design decisions within `V3DLib` to deal with it.